Inayat Khan: Travels

 Inayat Khan toured the United States with his brother Maheboob Khan and cousin Mohammed Ali Khan between the years 1910 and 1912.
 Further travels took him to England, France, and Russia.
 During the First World War, living in London, he oversaw the founding of an order of Sufism under his guidance.
 Following the war he traveled widely, and numerous Sufi centers sprang up in his wake in Europe and the U.S. He ultimately settled in Suresnes, France, at the house and khanqah (Sufi lodge) known as Fazal Manzil.

 Teaching

-Inayat Khan's teaching emphasized the oneness of God (tawhid) and the underlying harmony of the revelations communicated by the prophets of all the world's great religions.
+Inayat Khan's teaching emphasised the oneness of God (tawhid) and the underlying harmony of the revelations communicated by the prophets of all the world's great religions.
 His discourses treated such varied subjects as religion, art, music, ethics, philosophy, psychology, and health and healing.
-The primary concern of Inayat Khan's teaching was the mystical pursuit of God-realization.
-To this end he established an Inner School comprising four stages of contemplative study based on the traditional Sufi disciplines of mujahada, muraqaba, mushahada, and mu‘ayyana, which he rendered in English as concentration, contemplation, meditation, and realization.
+The primary concern of Inayat Khan's teaching was the mystical pursuit of God-realisation.
+To this end he established an Inner School comprising four stages of contemplative study based on the traditional Sufi disciplines of mujahada, muraqaba, mushahada, and mu‘ayyana, which he rendered in English as concentration, contemplation, meditation, and realisation.